TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 			- Buttons:
 				- Make 1:1
 				- Write to physics

-- the only performance-critical assets really are image ids for sprites
-	- images_in_atlas_map can just be a vector of constant size vector, even if ids are the two-integer pool ids
-		- because it will always be regenerated for the existent ones whenever the content changes
-	- if animation id performance takes a hit, we can always make a cache for them
-		- but it is unlikely
-	- so, let's use augs::pool that has undos working already
-		- in case that we'll want to switch for id relinking pool,

 - Complex selectors in general property editor
 	- In fae tree: